Seven Hills, New South Wales: Commercial areas

-Seven Hills Plaza is a major shopping center in Seven Hills.
+Seven Hills Plaza is a major shopping centre in Seven Hills.
 It is located adjacent to Prospect Highway and slightly to the south-west of the railway station.
 It was originally opened in 1960 as Seven Hills Regional Shopping Centre.
+The Seven Hills Plaza shopping centre has remained relatively unchanged since the early 2000s (with the exception of a modernised parking number plate and boom gate system) and is like a time capsule when compared to nearby shopping centres such as Blacktown's Westpoint and Parramatta's Westfield shopping centres.

 There are a very large number of industrial and commercial developments contained in the area to the north of the railway bounded by the Prospect Highway, Abbott Road to the north, Old Windsor Road to the west and Blacktown Creek to the south.
 The studios of broadcasting station Hope 103.2 FM and the NSW Fire Brigade Station, built in 1995 are situated on the southern side of Leabons Lane near the junction with Seven Hills Road South.

 Residential areas

 The suburb is predominantly residential.
 Florida Place, a cul-de-sac, is typical of many residential streets in Seven Hills especially those south of the railway.
 The buildings show a transition from the mid 20th century single storey mixed construction dwellings with an average of approx 100 m2 floorspace on 600 to 900 m2 blocks to replacement two storey brick veneer dwellings built in the 2000s with twice to three times the floorspace.

 Leabons Lane, is typical of streets that are used as transport corridors with a mix of residential and light commercial use.
 Despite being narrow it is a busy thoroughfare linking the residential areas of south Seven Hills with Blacktown.
 Note the plethora of signage, traffic calming devices and utility poles strung with overhead power and TV cabling typical of streetscapes in western Sydney.